montyaggie/tamufeed.js/README.md

-This browser-side software is for showing feeds from calendar.tamu.edu.
+This browser-side software is for showing feeds from `calendar.tamu.edu` et. al.

-It initializes service connection when the document object model is ready and pulls, models, sorts, and shows feeds in 1 element.
+It works by initializing service connection when the document object model is ready.
+Then it pulls, models, sorts, & shows a view in the stage element.

 # Event Type Feeds